EggsHam version 0.08 (C) Copyright 2001 Bridget Spitznagel

 The question number will be listed at the top of the screen.

-[If this question mentions a Figure, and if you have installed the figure database, you will see a button next to the question number.]
+[If this question mentions a Figure, and if you have installed the

 Then you see the text of the question.